pollfish/docs/android-admob-adapter.md

 ### Prerequisites

-Android SDK 4.1 (API level 16) or later
+Android SDK 21 or later

 > **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old